 Business and clients come in all sizes and packages.

-So much so that every package has a unique taste of its own.
+Even the package has a unique taste of its own.

 While striking the right chord with clients can be fun and fulfilling, gauging their likes and dislikes can be equally cumbersome.